focused-labs/spring-boot-memory-test/README.md

-# The concise Guide to JDK 14 memory on Kubernetes
+# The No-Nonsense Guide to JVM 14 Memory on Kubernetes

+This article is born out of frustration I had getting a direct answer to the question of how the modern JVM handles memory on containers.
+Let's get straight down to brass tacks.

 The JVM as of JDK 14 has `UseContainerSupport` turned on by default.
 Here are some interesting defaults.